usc-bbdl/usc-bbdl.github.io/README.md

 - [Projects](#projects)

 # People
-- Add photo to Photos folder
+- Add photo to Photos folder (make sure the photo is a square)
 - Name file firstname_lastname
 - Go to people.md
 - Add new member to current members list